lac-dcc/hydra/README.md

 There are two trivial heuristics implemented to guess the hottest blocks, which are:

-- The random block heuristic: a random block from the program is considered the hottest block
+- **Random block**: a random block from the program is considered the hottest block
-- The most nested block heuristic: a random most nested loop header from the program is considered the hottest block
+- **Most nested block**: a random most nested loop header from the program is considered the hottest block

 In order to run them, you must have the following requirements: